 The error code research gives us the hint that offline files cache is corrupted and we should repair or clear it to solve this problem.
-In you’re too a victim of this issue, here is how you can fix it:
+If you too are a victim of this issue, here is how you can fix it:

 An unexpected error is keeping you from deleting the file

 1. Open Control Panel and navigate to All Control Panel Items > Sync Center > Manage Offline Files.
 In the Offline Files window shown below, switch to Disk Usage tab and hit Delete temporary files button.

 You can now check the status of the problem, if it is fixed now, you’re good to go.
 If the issue persists, try the next steps.

 Registry Disclaimer: The further steps will involve registry manipulation.
 Making mistakes while manipulating registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.

 2. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 3. In the left pane of Registry Editor, navigate to the following key: